CollinHeist/TitleCardMaker/docs/getting_started/index.md

         3. You may also add add `PGID`, `PUID`, and `UMASK` here as environment variables if you want to control the permissions of TCM.

-        ??? tip "Unraid Icon"

-            If you are on Unraid and would like an icon to appear in for the container, add the following lines below `volumes`:

-            ```yaml title="docker-compose.yml"
-                labels:
-                  - net.unraid.docker.icon="https://raw.githubusercontent.com/CollinHeist/TitleCardMaker/web-ui/.github/logo.png"
-            ```

     6. Create (and launch) the Docker container by executing the following command.